 At the fort, they were greeted by Gen. Edward P. King Jr. who apologized they had to live in tents along the main road between the fort and Clark Airfield.
 He made sure that they had what they needed and received Thanksgiving dinner – stew thrown into their mess kits – before he went to have his own dinner.
+If they had been slower getting off the ship, they would have had a turkey dinner.
 Ironically, November 20 was the date that the National Guard members of the battalion had expected to be released from federal service.

 The members of the battalion pitched the ragged World War I tents in an open field halfway between the Clark Field Administration Building and Fort Stotsenburg.
 The tents were set up in two rows and five men were assigned to each tent.
 There were two supply tents and meals were provided by food trucks stationed at the end of the rows of tents.
 The area was near the end of a runway used by B-17s for takeoffs.
 The planes flew over the tents at about 100 feet blowing dirt everywhere and the noise from the engines as they flew over was unbelievable.
 At night, they heard the sounds of planes flying over the airfield which turned out to be Japanese reconnaissance planes.
 In addition, the khaki uniforms they had been issued were heavy material and uncomfortable to wear in the tropical heat.

 The 192nd arrived in the Philippines with a great deal of radio equipment to set up a radio school to train radiomen for the Philippine Army.
 The battalion also had a large number of ham radio operators and shortly after arriving at Ft.
 Stotsenburg, they set up a communications tent that was in contact with the United States within hours.
 The communications monitoring station in Manila went crazy attempting to figure out where all these new radio messages were coming from.
 When they were informed it was the 192nd, they gave them frequencies to use.
 Men were able to send messages home to their families that they had arrived safely.